How helpful was this page?

 Next, run the Remove Lost Copies utility to permanently remove all lost and/or discarded items from your Alexandria database.

-- Go to Tools > Utilities.
+- Go to Operations > Utilities.

 - Select the Copies category.